 - Try a different finger: If you’ve registered multiple fingers, try another one.

-- Update biometrics: If you’ve had an injury or your fingerprints have changed over time, you might need to update your biometrics at an Aadhaar enrolment centre.
+- Update biometrics: If you’ve sustained an injury or your fingerprints have changed over time, you might need to update your biometrics at an Aadhaar enrolment centre.

 Bank Account Not Linked

 For AePS to work, your Aadhaar number must be “seeded” or linked to your bank account.
-If it isn’t, the system won’t know which account to use.
+If it is not, the system will not know which account to use.

 What to do:

-- Visit your bank: Go to your bank branch with your Aadhaar card and request to link it to your account.
+- Visit your bank: Visit your bank branch with your Aadhaar card and request to link it to your account.

 - Check linking status: Some banks allow you to check the linking status online or through their customer service.